source-foundry/Hack/README.md

 ### About

 Hack has deep roots in the libre, open source typeface community and expands upon the contributions of the Bitstream Vera &amp; DejaVu projects.
-The face has been re-designed with an expanded glyph set, modifications of the original glyph shapes, and meticulous attention to metrics.
+The face has been re-designed with a larger glyph set, modifications of the original glyph shapes, and meticulous attention to metrics.

 ### Data